-I had excruciating pain in my hips and legs.
-My knees would swell up and go down.
-I lived in constant fear of having my knees aspirated again.
-My knees were wrapped for that whole summer and I mostly stayed indoors with my legs elevated and wrapped in ice.
+I stayed indoors for the rest of the summer with my legs elevated and wrapped in ice.
 I very rarely left home and when I did, it felt like my legs would snap in half.
 Sometimes my legs would give out for no reason.
 It is a very scary feeling to have.

-I walked with a cane for the remainder of 2009 because of the trauma to my knees, hips and feet, and I experienced burning nerve pain that started that summer and that has never really gone away completely.
+I used a cane for the remainder of 2009 because of the trauma to my knees, hips and, feet.
+I also experienced burning nerve pain that started that summer and that has never gone away.
+That pain is with me every single day of my life.